RenderKit/ospray/README.md

 <tr class="odd">
 <td style="text-align: left;">int</td>
 <td style="text-align: left;">id</td>
 <td style="text-align: left;">An integer that uniquely identifies this piece of distributed data.
 For example, in a common case of one sub-brick per-rank, this would just be the region’s MPI rank.
-Multiple ranks can specify models with the same ID, in which case the rendering work for the model will be shared among them.</td>
+Multiple ranks can specify worlds with the same ID, in which case the rendering work for the world will be shared among them.</td>
 </tr>
 <tr class="even">
 <td style="text-align: left;">vec3f</td>
 <td style="text-align: left;">region.lower</td>
-<td style="text-align: left;">Override the original model geometry + volume bounds with a custom lower bound position.
+<td style="text-align: left;">Override the original world geometry + volume bounds with a custom lower bound position.
 This can be used to clip geometry in the case the objects cross over to another region owned by a different node.
 For example, rendering a set of spheres with radius.</td>
 </tr>
 <tr class="odd">
 <td style="text-align: left;">vec3f</td>
 <td style="text-align: left;">region.upper</td>
-<td style="text-align: left;">Override the original model geometry + volume bounds with a custom upper bound position.</td>
+<td style="text-align: left;">Override the original world geometry + volume bounds with a custom upper bound position.</td>
 </tr>
 </tbody>
 </table>

-: Parameters for the distributed `OSPModel`.
+: Parameters for the distributed `OSPWorld`.

 The renderer supported when using the distributed device is the `mpi_raycast` renderer.
 This renderer is an experimental renderer and currently only supports ambient occlusion (on the local data only, with optional ghost data).
-To compute correct ambient occlusion across the distributed data the application is responsible for replicating ghost data and specifying the ghost models and models as described above.
-Note that shadows and ambient occlusion are computed on the local geometries, in the `model` and the corresponding `ghostModel` in the ghost model array, if any where set.
+To compute correct ambient occlusion across the distributed data the application is responsible for replicating ghost data and specifying the ghost worlds and worlds as described above.
+Note that shadows and ambient occlusion are computed on the local geometries, in the `world` and the corresponding `ghostModel` in the ghost model array, if any where set.

 <table style="width:98%;">